-Name of School:

-Name of Club:

 Fundraising Event Profit

-Fiscal Year:

-is form is to be completed in a two-step process: estimates prior to the event; actuals and differences after event
+This form is to be completed in a two-step process: estimates prior to the event; actuals and differences after the event

-1. Prepare the estimated sales, cost of sales and net profit.
-Sign and submit a copy to school secretary or finance clerk.

-2. After the event, complete the actual sales and differences.
+- 1. Prepare the estimated sales, cost of sales and net profit.
+Sign and submit a copy to school secretary or finance clerk. - 2.
+After the event, complete the actual sales and differences.
 Sign, have reviewer sign, and submit one copy to the business office (lead accountant) and keep one copy for your student body records.

-Stu udent Club: Name of Event:
+Student Club: Name of Event:

-٩S B Advisor: Date of Event:
+ASB Advisor: Date of Event: